Skip to contents

 (character(1))

-Hash (unique identifier) for this partial object, excluding some components which are varied systematically during tuning (parameter values) or feature selection (feature names).
+Hash (unique identifier) for this partial object, excluding some components which are varied systematically during tuning (parameter values).

 predict_type